 Using either call options or put options would achieve the same result, so when assessing which to choose, you would focus on the one that provides the best return on risk.
 Ideally, you would select option contracts with 1-2 months to expiry.

 Characteristics of a Butterfly Spread

 One of the most attractive characteristics about this option strategy is the potential return on investment.
-If you are able to find a range of option contracts for three strike prices that minimize your initial cost, you can be looking upwards of 300 percent at expiry if the underlying stock closes at the maximum profit level.
+If you are able to find a range of options contracts for three strike prices that minimize your initial cost, you can be looking upwards of 300 percent at the expiration date if the underlying stock closes at the maximum profit level.